If You Build It, Will They Come? A look into business/domain name.

 Now look at the domain www.CustomerServiceArmy.com.
 This is a domain name with relevant key words, which explain the focus of the business.
 It's also what the acronym CSA stands for.
 A simple choice like a domain name becomes essential to the planning stages of any new online venture.
 If you want to be at the top of the search results on the biggest search engines, spend the time up front so people can find you!

 Anything that is listed after the domain name extension (e.g. .com, or .net) is the path that your customer will follow to a particular page on your website.
-For example, look at the following web link: http://www.pxmediainc.com/Flash_services_intros_presentations_SEO.htm.
+For example, look at the following web link: https://www.pxmediainc.com/flash_services_intros_presentations_seo/.
 This is another factor that will be considered in the overall website rank.
 Google will index the full URL of each page, which includes the domain name and the full page name.
 This is one reason that PX Media ranks as high as it does, because of its high individual page rankings.
+We user keywords throughout the page name and URL.
+This is a SEO trick we were using before most people knew what SEO was.

 Search engines like Google use sophisticated robots or spiders to index each page of your website.
 You should aim to make each page of your website as important as the home page.
-For example, when someone searches for a particular key word, Google will give them the most relevant and up-to-date individual web pages with those results.
+For example, when someone searches for a particular keyword, Google will give them the most relevant and up-to-date individual web pages with those results.
 This could be any page of your website, where some might be weaker than others.
 This page may be the only thing that a prospective customer sees for your business.
-If it doesn't grab their attention and evoke a call to action (calling you, or going to another page on your website), they may move on to a competitor's website and never see your home page.
+If it doesn’t grab their attention and evoke a call to action (calling you, or going to another page on your website), they may move on to a competitor’s website and never see your home page.
+Make each and every page relevant and most important.
+Give the user something to do.
+Never forget to have a CALL TO ACTION on every page.